Frequently Asked Questions

 How do I book my session?

 The process is super simple.
 We'll pick a tentative date for your session based on your due date (usually 6-8 days after).
 Then I'll email your session agreement with all the specifics and an invoice for the retainer.
 I just need an e-signature on the agreement and online payment, and we're all set.

 What happens if my baby is born earlier or later than my due date?

 Newborns almost never arrive on their actual due date, so this is not an issue.
 Your session will be scheduled on a tentative date until baby is born.
 Then just let me know as soon as possible after birth and we can schedule a new date if necessary.
 I take a limited number of clients per month to ensure I will always have availability to accommodate a session reschedule.
 As long as baby will be between 4-14 days on the tentative date, there is usually no need to move the session.

 Why are newborn sessions so long?

 Sometimes newborns just don't cooperate.
 And sometimes there's really nothing that can be done, except to wrap (and sometimes that doesn't even work).
-The most important thing to me is having clients who are not just happy with their photos, but excited about them!
-Having you love your newborn photos is so important to me that if I'm not thrilled with the result of your session, I'll automatically invite you to come back for a reshoot or extend your current session.
+The most important thing to me is delivering photos my clients are thrilled with.
+If I'm unable to get much variety, I'll automatically invite you to come back for a complimentary reshoot or extend your current session.

 How long will it take to receive my final edited images?

-For digital images, it's usually an average turnaround of about 2 weeks after your order is placed.
+For digital images, it's usually an average turnaround of about 2 weeks.
 Professionally printed products may take an additional couple weeks depending on the items ordered and the lab they are printed from.
-Orders placed around Christmas may be delayed because of longer lab turnaround and shipping times.

 Do you have rewards for sending you referrals?